totibor/embedded-cli/README.md

 }
 ```

-Interrupt handler called when the provided amount of bytes recieved.
-By default the recieve ammount is one so this callback called every time the user hits a key. `HAL_UART_Receive_IT` must be called again to recieve next character.
+At reception end of transfer `HAL_UART_RxCpltCallback` is executed.
+Reception end depends when RX buffer provided for  `HAL_UART_Receive_IT` is full. `HAL_UART_Receive_IT` must be called again to start recieve characters.
+In current implementation RX buffer is a one element long array so `HAL_UART_RxCpltCallback` executes for every keystroke.
 ```c
 void HAL_UART_RxCpltCallback(UART_HandleTypeDef *huart)
 {